 Instruction in the concepts, procedures, and importance of electronic spreadsheets.
 The student will identify spreadsheet terminology and concepts; create formulas and functions; use formatting features; and generate charts, graphs, and reports.
-Perquisite: POFT 1227 or keyboarding skills and POFT 1325, or ITSC 1409 or equivalent.

 ITSW 1407 Introduction to Database

 Introduction to database theory and the practical applications of a database.
 The student will identify database terminology and concepts; plan, define, and design a database; design and generate tables, forms, and reports; and devise and process queries.
 Prerequisite: Knowledge of software files management and keyboarding skills.